All the Jungle Feels: Grow Your Own Banana Plant (Indoors or Outdoors!)

 Recommended fertilizers for outdoor banana plants:

-Will my banana plant produce fruit?
+Will it produce fruit?

 If the banana plant can keep growing year-round in your zone, or if you bring it indoors to shelter it from winter temperatures, it’s definitely possible.
 Most banana varieties need nighttime temperatures of at least around 70°F during the summer fruiting season, but your mileage may vary.
 It’s always a bit of trial and error!